TheSnowCrow/DadasWork/README.md

 A colorful, interactive typing visualizer for kids.
 Type anything and watch the screen come alive with beautiful animations!

-My kid always wants to 'help' with Dada's Work and type on the computer.
-I pull this up and let him go to town!
+My son always wants to 'help' with Dada's Work and type on the computer.
+I had the idea of making a more fun screen for him to type on and this game was born!
+He also is tracing letters at preschool so I had the idea to add that to a mobile version.
+He loves it!
+I hope your kids enjoy too!

+## Contributions Welcome!

+If anyone wants a fun little project create a new visualization to go in the background!
+Send us a PR - We'd love it!

 ## Demo

-Open `index.html` in any browser or visit your GitHub Pages URL.
+Open `index.html` in any browser or visit [GitHub Page](https://thesnowcrow.github.io/DadasWork/)

 ## Features